 Our culture of promoting equality has also resulted in the following recognition for our firm:

-Working Mother: in 2008 and 2009 this national magazine recognized Lindquist & Vennum as a "best law firm for working women".
+Working Mother: in 2013 this national magazine recognized Lindquist & Vennum as a "best law firm for working women".

 Multicultural Law: In 2005 this national publication—which promotes the success of minorities, women and people with disabilities in law—ranked us tenth in the nation for associates and in 2006, fifth in the nation; in 2005 it ranked us first in the nation for attorneys and staff with disabilities.

 The American Lawyer: In 2005 this national magazine ranked us third in the nation in its “best places to work” associates survey.